vezzuka/twitter-analizing-for-two-countries/README.md

 ## Acknowledgements

-#### -- Project Status: [ Completed]
+#### -- Project Status: [Work In Progress]

 ## Project Intro/Objective

-This project will analyse some high profile accounts in Twitter accross different categories.
-Scope will be all tweets from January 2022 until end of November 2022.
+This project will analyse some high profile accounts in Twitter accross different categories and Twitter platforms.

-The main task is ...

 ### Partners